We’re back for our third installment of our mini series featuring tips and tricks from our very own experts- Guardian Self Storage Property Managers.

-We can help you decide what size space is best for you.
+Decide without help, what size space is best for you.
 How often will you enter it?
 How much are you putting in there?
 Temperature Control is a nice option to keep items in a home environment helping with humidity and extreme temps.
 Outside space gets that eyesore vehicle off your property.
 Seasonal items like campers/RV have a place to go that is safe.
 Motorcycles have a home too.
 If you live in an apartment/condo and the weather will not allow you to ride, store it here.
-When you’re ready to ride, park your car in our lot and take the bike out whenever you wish.
+When you’re ready to rice, park your car in our lot and take the bike out whenever you wish.
 Whatever your situation might be, we are here to help.

 Don’t just fill your unit and forget about it.
 Check on items frequently as sometimes items can shift.